scipion-em/scipion-em-cryoten/README.rst

 ====================
 Cryoten  plugin
 ====================

-This plugin provide a wrapper for `Cryoten <https://github.com/jianlin-cheng/cryoten>`_ which allows *de novo* atomic modelling
+This plugin provide a wrapper for `Cryoten <https://github.com/jianlin-cheng/cryoten>`_ which efficiently enhances Cryo-EM Density Maps using transformers

 Installation